gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/notes.md

 - Improve speed execution of some notebooks
 - Execute python code found in RST pages?
 - Problems found diffing nbs with widgets
-- other options for the setup (jupytex)
+- Other options for the setup (jupytex)
+- Improve /automatize release process
 ---
 - Move API tutorials to the corresponding sub-packages and build "in place"
 - Resolve content duplication between tutorials / RST